ProjetMondrian/MondrianAlgorithm2/README.md

 ![alt text](https://github.com/ProjetMondrian/MondrianAlgorithm2/blob/master/firstPicture_output.png)

 The program can also use A. Geitgey's facial recognition library (https://github.com/ageitgey/face_recognition) to identify the eyes and mouth which will then be made more visible in the output.
-If that library is not installed the program will still run without using it but here is an example to illustrate the need for it when using the program on a close-up of a face:
+If that library is not installed the program will still run without using it but here is an example to illustrate its relevance when using the program on a close-up of a face:

 Original Image :